 Mark Kelly - Commissioner, Department of Cultural Affairs and Special Events

 Tara Vock - Executive Administrative Assistant, Department of Cultural Affairs and Special Events

 Sue Vopicka - Assistant to Commissioner Mark Kelly, Department of Cultural Affairs and Special Events

-LUMA8 will honor 8 of Chicago’s most influential creative leaders to be recognized as Arts in the Dark Illuminaries.
+LUMA8 will honor 8 of Chicago’s most influential creative leaders to be recognized as Arts in the Dark Illuminaries for 2018.
 These prominent industry leaders serve as ambassadors for Arts in the Dark as well as Grand Marshals for the parade.
-We are pleased to announce some of the 2017 Illuminaries - check back mid-October for the full list:
+2018 Illuminaries will be announced this summer!